-Donald Trump Aided & Abetted The ‘Enemy’ During Coronavirus Pandemic, Commentator Suggests
+Donald Trump Aided & Abetted The 'Enemy' During Coronavirus Pandemic, Commentator Suggests

 Nevertheless, The Washington Post noted that it's not clear if the anti-vaccine operations broke any rules by receiving the assistance.
 The publication highlighted that the program had "few guardrails or preconditions" for receiving assistance.

 Despite research supporting their efficacy, Americans are divided on vaccines.
-As Pakman noted in another Tuesday tweet, CNN’s Ryan Struyk revealed the results of a new NPR/PBS/Marist poll, which found that 79 percent of Joe Biden voters plan to get vaccinated, while just 39 percent of Trump voters plan to do the same.
-Elsewhere, the majority of Democrats and white college Americans intend to get vaccinated, while less than half of Republicans, white non-college Americans,and white evangelical Christians plan to do the same.
+As Pakman noted in another Tuesday tweet, CNN's Ryan Struyk revealed the results of a new NPR/PBS/Marist poll, which found that 79 percent of Joe Biden voters plan to get vaccinated, while just 39 percent of Trump voters plan to do the same.
+Elsewhere, the majority of Democrats and white college Americans intend to get vaccinated, while less than half of Republicans, white non-college Americans, and white evangelical Christians are considering the idea.